How to design a round yoke crochet sweater

 Make sure your hook and yarn combo have a drape which will be suitable for a garment.

-Make your swatch and write down your gauge.
+Make and measure your swatch.
 If you’ve not done this before then you can read this post on how to make and measure a gauge swatch.

-The calculations you will need to make will be based on an accurate gauge measurement so there is no skipping this step.
+The calculations you will need to make will be based on an accurate gauge measurement (blocked) so there is no skipping this step.
+Having the unblocked measurements is also helpful so that you can check you’re on track whilst making the garment.

 Note that your swatch should use the same yarn, hook and stitch pattern you are going to use in the actual garment.

-This is your chance to cement your stitch pattern and note down your stitch and row multiples which are important to know before you start.
+The swatching process is your chance to cement your stitch pattern and note down your stitch and row multiples which are also essential to know before you start.

 It’s also the time when you should confirm how your stitch pattern will be increased.
 Have a play and see what does and doesn’t work.
 You will likely change the increase distribution but it’s important to understand your options.

-Write down your gauge stitch and row measurements, taking note of any required pattern multiples.
+Write down your gauge stitch and row measurements (before and after blocking), taking note of any required pattern multiples.

 3. Understand and write down your measurements